digitalrebar/provision/doc/setup/packet.rst

 To add machines to the DRP endpoint, we highly recommend using the Plugin process below.
 If you'd like to create machines yourself, then the following steps are required to configure the Packet IPXE system.

-When creating a machine, you must choose the `custom ipxe` O/S type and set the `IPXE Script URL` to be `http://[DRP IP]:8091/default.ipxe` where you use the IP address of the DRP server.
+When creating a machine, you must choose the 'custom ipxe' O/S type and set the 'IPXE Script URL' to be 'http://[DRP IP]:8091/default.ipxe' where you use the IP address of the DRP server.
 Packet will confirm this URL is accessible.

-In addition, you should set `Persist PXE on Reboot` to true under additional settings.
+In addition, you should set 'Persist PXE on Reboot' to true under additional settings.
 This is very important if you want to be able to reprovision or reboot systems and maintain DRP control.

 If you use the DRP plugin below, it will make these setting automatically.